IBM/wkc-workflow/README.md

-This repository will provide you with sample code for IBM Information Server and Cloud Pak for Data.
+This repository contains sample code for IBM Information Server and Cloud Pak for Data workflows.

-Please see the license file for usage information.
+See the license file for usage information.